 - Tri-Secret Secure and Customer-Managed Keys

 End-to-end encryption (E2EE) is a form of communication in which no one but end users can read the data.
 In Snowflake, this means that only a customer and the runtime components can read the data.
-No third parties, including Amazon AWS or any ISP, can see data in the clear.
+No third parties, including Snowflake’s cloud computing platform or any ISP, can see data in the clear.

 E2EE minimizes the attack surface.
-In the event of a security breach of any third party (e.g. Amazon S3), the data is protected because it is always encrypted, regardless of whether the breach exposes access credentials indirectly or data files directly, whether by an internal or external attacker.
+In the event of a security breach of the cloud platform, the data is protected because it is always encrypted, regardless of whether the breach exposes access credentials indirectly or data files directly, whether by an internal or external attacker.

 The figure illustrates the E2EE system in Snowflake.
 The system includes the following components: